Orbital Hall effect in spin-3/2 hole-doped semiconductors and its implications for orbitronics: Introduction

-Aside from identifying Ge as an excellent orbitronic material, our result is important for several reasons.
-Firstly, from a technical perspective, it highlights the necessity of incorporating quantum corrections in the evaluation of the OHE, showing that once more the correction is larger than the conventional contribution.
-Moreover, the OHE in Ge is entirely driven by spin-orbit coupling, in agreement with generic observations on the OHE in a recent study.\cite{valet2025quantum} Secondly, Ge is an optimal system to test the size of the orbital torque arising from the OHE experimentally, because the spin- and orbital-Edelstein effects are prohibited by symmetry in bulk Ge.
-This implies that only the OHE and SHE are present, and our calculation, treating OHE and SHE in Ge on the same footing, shows that OHE $\gg$ SHE.
-Finally, our work shows that the OHE is present in an inversion-symmetric system even within the framework of the modern theory of orbital magnetisation.
+Our findings have several implications for orbitronics.
+Firstly, they identify a set of common $p$-type semiconductors as promising orbitronic materials.
+In this context, Ge and Si holes are optimal systems to test the size of the orbital torque arising from the OHE experimentally, because the spin- and orbital-Edelstein effects are prohibited by symmetry in the bulk of these materials.
+This implies that only the OHE and SHE are present, and our calculation, treating OHE and SHE on the same footing, shows that OHE $\gg$ SHE.
+Secondly, our work shows that the OHE is present in inversion-symmetric systems even within the framework of the modern theory of orbital magnetisation.
 The modern theory is of course general, but has overwhelmingly been applied to systems breaking inversion symmetry, which often ensure a sizable Berry curvature.
 Nevertheless, in the Luttinger model, even in the spherical approximation, the Berry curvature and OAM are both finite at a given wave vector, even though their integrals over occupied states naturally vanish in the absence of time-reversal breaking mechanisms.
-The finite Berry curvature and OAM are responsible for the giant OHE that we identify in Ge.
-Our results are an order of magnitude larger than recent computational studies for Ge, \cite{IOHE-XIV-PRB-2021-Hyun-Woo} although a direct comparison is somewhat difficult given the rather different methodology used in earlier approaches.
+The finite Berry curvature and OAM are responsible for the large OHE that we identify.
+Our results are a similar order of magnitude to recent computational studies for Ge and Si, \cite{IOHE-XIV-PRB-2021-Hyun-Woo} although a direct comparison is somewhat difficult given the rather different methodology used in earlier approaches, which have focused on the atomic centred approximation.
 Unifying these different perspectives on a technical level will be an important undertaking for future studies.

-The outline of this paper is as follows.
-In Sec.
-II we outline our methodology, including the Kohn-Luttinger Hamiltonian, transport formalism based on the Liouville equation, and approach to determining the non-equilibrium density matrix together with the orbital and spin currents.
-In Sec.
-III we present our results for the OHE and SHE in Ge and compare them with bulk topological insulators and with previous studies.
-In Sec.
-IV we discuss the implications of our findings for orbitronics as well as for the modern theory of orbital magnetisation.
-We end with a summary and outlook.
+Finally, from a technical perspective, our results highlight once more the necessity of incorporating quantum corrections in the evaluation of the OHE, showing that once more the correction is larger than the conventional contribution.